Who Is The Patron Saint Of Cats? Notes On St. Gertrude

 Along with her mother, Itta of Merz, Gertrude founded the Abbey of Nivelles, now located in Belgium’s Walloon region.
 She served as an abbess there until the age of 30.

 At age 30, she made the decision to devote the rest of her life to studying Scripture.
 Unfortunately, by that time the austere living conditions had severely weakened her health.
 Long after she died prematurely at the age of 33, she was pronounced as the official patron saint of Nivelles.

 Gertrude was never officially canonized.
 Nevertheless, in 1677 Pope Clement XII formally declared that her universal feast day was to be celebrated on March 17.

-She was a fundamental figure for the citizens of Nivelles, even though the Church never officially recognized her.
-Nonetheless, the towns of Geertruidenberg, Breda and Bergen op Zoom (located in the Netherlands) were later officially regarded as being under her patronage.
+The towns of Geertruidenberg, Breda, and Bergen op Zoom (located in the Netherlands) are officially regarded as being under her patronage.

 Today St. Gertrude of Nivelles is regarded with devout veneration.

 Even though she wasn’t canonized, she’s still honored by the Roman Catholic Church.
 Paintings often depict her as a nun holding a crosier while surrounded by mice.